farhanapimatic/fg/docs/angular_javascript_lib.md

 # Getting started

-This is a sample server Petstore server.
-You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
-For this sample, you can use the api key `special-key` to test the authorization filters.

 ## How to Build

 The generated SDK requires AngularJS framework to work.
 If you do not already have angular downloaded, please go ahead and do it from [here](https://angularjs.org/).